sourcecred/docs/culture/review_culture.md

 (In many cases, this is evident, and the comment can just say, "Done.")
 If you prefer not to incorporate some suggestion that wasn't intended to be optional, you should probably continue the discussion rather than merging immediately.

+### Limit nit-picking

+Nit-picking is when a review focuses more on small, superficial details (e.g. precise formatting or word choice) rather than on the substance of the change.
+Nit-picking is a lot easier than substantive review, which can make it tempting.
+It's ok to nit pick in moderation; when nit-picking, it's polite to preface your suggestion with "nit", as in: "nit: this comma should actually be a semicolon".
+Avoid holding up a review over nits.

+### Avoid "not how I would have done it"

+As a reviewer, you'll often notice that someone has made a change differently from how you would have made it.
+It can be tempting to think that your way is _the_ right way, and to ask the contributor to change their approach.
+Before doing this, you should ask: in what ways is doing it my way materially better?
+What benefits come from the changed approach?
+If you don't have clear answers to these questions, don't ask for the change.

+## For Maintainers

+### Include contributors even when closing their changes

+It could be the case that your thinking has changed since a review has started, and the change is no longer logical or necessary for the codebase.
+It might also be the case that an individual is new to contributing on a platform, and isn't quite sure how to best help.
+In both cases, as a maintainer you should take every measure to engage the contributors.
+For example, although this would be a respectful response:

+> Thank you for your contribution!
+We've decided to go in another direction, so unfortunately we will not be integrating the change.

+It ends the participation right away.
+Instead, you might consider a statement that delivers the same message, but further engages the contributor:

+> Thank you for your contribution!
+We've decided to go in another direction, and although we cannot use the changes here, would you be interested in working on [well-scoped task]?

+The more specific feedback or well scoped task that you are able to engage the contributor with, the better.
+This kind of engagement sends the message that the contributor is valued and needed despite the particular review no longer being relevant.
+Instead of being turned off by the interaction, the contributor is encouraged to be more deeply involved with the project.
+The same is true for a new contributor that might not have direction about how to help.
+A reviewer can ask questions or suggest ways to help to more directly engage the contributor.